 Learn more and register.

-Partner Claire Razzolini will speak at the event “Immigration 2022 – The Outlook for Employers” on Thursday 16 December 12pm, hosted by Magrath Sheldrick.
-This event is a look ahead to the coming year and will focus on the changes and challenges that employers will face in international mobility in 2022.
+Partner Claire Razzolini spoke at the event “Immigration 2022 – The Outlook for Employers” on Thursday December 16, 2021, hosted by Magrath Sheldrick.
+This event was a look ahead to the coming year and will focus on the changes and challenges that employers will face in international mobility in 2022.
 Following the success of the recent session on the UK and Europe, this practical and interactive session will focus on the immigration policy initiatives, procedural challenges and regulatory changes in the United States and Asia Pacific.

 - The View from the US – are we back in business?